Enzolita/Stronger/README.md

 - Make sure all buttons are redirecting the user to the correct page.

+## Responsiveness

+ - I leveraged the developer tools to test the responsiveness of the project across different resolutions.

 **Areas for Improvement**
 - Performance can be enhanced by optimizing resource loading and reducing unnecessary requests.